Extreme Graphical Representation

 - S1m0ne: The interface for the S1m0ne program, which features floating menus, Simone's head forming out of a spiral on every boot-up and a matrix of actress headshots from whom Viktor samples vocal affectations.
 When Viktor infects the program with a virus, Simone's face erodes away into tiny pixels that blow away like wind in the sand.

 - Iron Man shows Tony Stark designing and constructing his Iron Man armour using a high-tech and very cool-looking holographic interface/simulation system.
+Mind you, this is for a program that Stark fully intends to be inaccessible and unusable by anyone else on Earth.

 - The Avengers continues the tradition, with mostly Stark using holographic interfaces to read information.
 Bruce uses a bit, as well.
+It's justified, since the SHIELD computers (while high-security) are intended to be useful to a group with varying degrees of system familiarity, not just to the original programmer.

 - In the 1985 movie Weird Science, Wyatt uses a computer program, "Crypto Smasher v3.10", that provides a very detailed (for that time) graphical representation of the hacking he is doing to break into a military computer system.
 The connections are all rendered as tunnels, with the mainframe itself appearing as a vast space with CGI versions of images from the opening sequence of The Twilight Zone.